-The Hydroxymethyl CollectorTM Kit is designed to detect and capture DNA fragments containing 5-hydroxymethylcytosine (5-hmc) DNA methylation\.
+The Hydroxymethyl CollectorTM-Seq Kit\ is designed to detect and capture DNA fragments containing 5-hydroxymethylcytosine (5-hmc) DNA methylation for use in genome-wide analysis.
 The kit works with double-stranded DNA that has been fragmented to a size range of 100-500 base pairs.
 The DNA is then incubated in the presence of a $\beta$ -glucosyltransferase enzyme and a modified UDP-glucose donor.
 The enzyme transfers the glucose to 5-hydroxymethylcytosine residues, creating glucosyl-hydroxymethylcytosine.
 A biotin conjugate is then chemically attached to the modified glucose.
-Magnetic streptavid-in beads and the included bar magnet are used to capture the biotinylated 5-hmC DNA fragments.
+Magnetic streptavidin beads and the included bar magnet are used to capture the biotinylated 5-hmC DNA fragments.
 The elution buffer releases the DNA fragments from the biotin conjugation, leaving you with DNA that is enriched in 5-hmC methylation.
-Following purification, with the included purification reagents, the enriched DNA can be used for analysis of individual genes by PCR, or in combination with microarrays and sequencing for genome-wide 5-hydroxymethylcytosine analysis.
+Following purification, with the included purification reagents, the enriched DNA can be used in Next-Generation sequencing for genome-wide 5-hydroxymethylcytosine analysis.

-By utilizing chemical labeling of 5-hmC residues, the Hydroxymethyl Collector Kit is extremely specific in its capture of hydroxymethylated DNA fragments.
+By utilizing chemical labeling of 5-hmC residues, the Hydroxymethyl Collector-Seq Kit is extremely specific and sensitive in its capture of hydroxymethylated DNA fragments.
 The biotin-streptavidin binding reaction also allows for more stringent binding and wash conditions, enabling enrichment of 5-hmC residues that cannot be detected by antibody immunoprecipitation methods.
-Active Motif's fast, magnetic protocol has been streamlined to minimize the number of wash and incubation steps, delivering you enriched 5-hmC DNA in less than 4 hours.
+Active Motif's fast, magnetic protocol has been streamlined to minimize the number of wash and incubation steps, delivering you enriched 5-hmC DNA in less than 5 hours.
 For added convenience, the kit also includes a 5-hydroxymethylcytosine DNA control and PCR primers that can be used to verify the efficiency of the enrichment.

-product format catalog no. Hydroxymethyl CollectorTM 25 rxns 55013
+product format catalog no. Hydroxymethyl Collector TM -Seq 25 rxns 55019

-\ Patent Pending
+\Patent Pending